+The user can edit and delete some of its parts, if desired, or simply accept it as it is.
+The rule will now be applied whenever the ball hits this brick.
 If we copy any object, the system copies the rule along with the objects to which they apply.
 In this case we first create one brick and the rule.
 When duplicating the brick, the system will duplicate the rule.
-(This corresponds to a prototype-based object system; we are also adding support for sets and classes of objects.)
+(This corresponds to a prototype-based object system; we are currently adding support for classes of objects.)

 Second rule: moving the paddle.
 We next wish to specify that the paddle follows the horizontal movements on the touch screen when they occur on the paddle.
 To do this, we run the game and attempt to move the paddle.
 The paddle does not respond, but the movement is recorded in the event history.
-We can use the recorded movement to further correct the existing behavior.
+We can then use the recorded movement to correct the existing behavior as follows.
 We pause the game and move the time slider towards the point where we made the movement on the screen.
 The movements are displayed using curves that describe the path traced on the screen, as in the following movement to the right: